lmsace/moodle-hide-correct-questions/README.md

 1. Download the '**hidecorrect**' from [GitHub releases](https://github.com/lmsace/moodle-hide-correct-questions/releases).
 2. Log in to Moodle as a Site Administrator.
 3. Go to '*Site Administration*' -> '*Plugins*' -> '*Upload Plugin*', On here upload the plugin zip '**hidecorrect.zip**'.
-4. Go to ‘Site administration’ -> ‘Notifications’ , here on ‘Plugins check’ page you will see the '*Hide Correct Questions on New Attempt*' '*Quiz / Access rules*' plugin in listing.
+4. Go to â€˜Site administrationâ€™ -> â€˜Notificationsâ€™ , here on â€˜Plugins checkâ€™ page you will see the '*Hide Correct Questions on New Attempt*' '*Quiz / Access rules*' plugin in listing.
-5. Click the “Upgrade Moodle database now” button displayed on bottom of the page.
+5. Click the â€œUpgrade Moodle database nowâ€ button displayed on bottom of the page.
 > You will get success message once the plugin installed successfully.
-6. By clicking “Continue” button on success page. you will redirect to the admin notification page.
+6. By clicking â€œContinueâ€ button on success page. you will redirect to the admin notification page.

 ### Installation steps using Git.

 1. Clone hidecorrect plugin Git repository into the folder '*mod / quiz / accessrule*'.
 2. Rename the folder name into '**hidecorrect**'.
-3. Go to ‘Site administration’ -> ‘Notifications’ , here on ‘Plugins check’ page you will see the '*Hide Correct Questions on New Attempt*' '*Quiz / Access rules*' plugin in listing.
+3. Go to â€˜Site administrationâ€™ -> â€˜Notificationsâ€™ , here on â€˜Plugins checkâ€™ page you will see the '*Hide Correct Questions on New Attempt*' '*Quiz / Access rules*' plugin in listing.
-4. Click the “Upgrade Moodle database now” button displayed on bottom of the page.
+4. Click the â€œUpgrade Moodle database nowâ€ button displayed on bottom of the page.
 > You will get success message once the plugin installed successfully.
-5. By clicking “Continue” button on success page.
+5. By clicking â€œContinueâ€ button on success page.
 You will redirect to the admin notification page.

 ## Configuration
 To configure the plugin settings, follow these steps: